 More than 10% of your home’s electricity bills go toward heating water.

 So, setting your water heater to 120° will reduce your energy expenditure—and lessen the risk of scalds especially if you have small children in the house.

 Close Your Curtains

 Cut down on your air conditioning use by closing curtains and blinds on the sunny side of your house.
-Our bedroom gets sun all afternoon, by shutting our curtains, we keep the room much cooler and have to run the air conditioning or fan much less.
-This also work in the winter.
-Keeping curtains or blinds closed helps keep drafts out and heating bills down.
+For example, if your bedroom gets sun all afternoon, by shutting the curtains, you keep the room much cooler and you’ll run the air conditioning or fan much less.

 What are some of the ways you Save Money each month?